-Just as in the Sivananda method, that pays significant attention to breath work and meditation, Yin, when properly practiced, engages one in both meditation and deep breathing.
+Just as in the Sivananda method, which pays significant attention to breathwork and meditation, Yin, when properly practiced, engages one in both meditation and deep breathing.
 In Yin Yoga, one stretches to a comfortable edge, and maintains a prolonged stillness in the posture, while focusing on the breath.

 Sarah Powers, one of the gurus of Yin Yoga gives an example.
 “Coming into a pose in a consciously slow yin way and staying for many minutes at a time helps us go into deeper corridors within our natural ranges of motion in the joints or the hips and lower back, where the meridian chi can become most deficient.”

 Attention to the major meridians, just as in Chinese acupuncture, can have therapeutic results for different nearly any condition.
 That’s why Yin Yoga is an excellent complementary form of therapy for people with depression, eating disorders, addictions, postpartum blues, or anxiety.
 Likewise, it can be a complementary treatment for hormonal imbalances, cardiovascular disease, and asthma.